Functional Strength Exercises to Master

 Instructions:

-Start in a crouched position, hands on the floor shoulder width apart and feet hip width apart and your knees off the floor
+Start in a crouched position, hands on the floor shoulder width apart, feet hip width apart and hover your knees off the floor

-Step your left foot and your right hand forward at the same time for 4 strides whilst maintaining good core strength and staying as low to the ground as possible
+Step your left foot and your right hand forward at the same time and then alternate for 4 strides.
+Maintain good core strength and stay as low to the ground as possible

 Instructions: